AvishkaSen/FINAL-CC-2-Assignment-SE-Group-2/README.md

-# [SPRINT 3] CC-2 FUTURESEEKERS Group Assignment
+# [FINAL] CC-2 FUTURESEEKERS Group Assignment
 ## (SE_GROUP-02)

-Sprint 3 roles:

------ Part 01 -----
-- Mohammed Yahya -> BUSINESS ANALYST
-- Dilki Delgoda -> DEVELOPER
-- Siduja Perera -> SCRUM MASTER
-- Avishka Senanayake -> QUALITY ASSURANCE

------ Part 02 -----
+SE Group 02 Team Members:

-- Mohammed Yahya -> QUALITY ASSURANCE
+- Mohammed Yahya
-- Dilki Delgoda -> SCRUM MASTER
+- Dilki Delgoda
-- Siduja Perera -> DEVELOPER
+- Siduja Perera
-- Avishka Senanayake -> BUSINESS ANALYST
+- Avishka Senanayake

 Methods of use:

-- Go to your htdocs folder and create a file called 'futureseekers'
+- Go to your XAMPP htdocs folder and create a file called 'futureseekers'
+- In that folder's address bar, type 'cmd' and press enter to open the command prompt
+- In the cmd terminal, type 'git init' to initialize a local git repository
-- And in that folder, pull this repository
+- Then pull the files in this repository by typing and entering 'git pull https://github.com/AvishkaSen/FINAL-CC-2-Assignment-SE-Group-2.git'
-- Start XAMPP Apache and MySQL service models
+- Open XAMPP and start the Apache and MySQL service modules

-In the address bar of the file directory, type 'cmd' (or powershell) and type:
+For database creation and seeding, in the address bar of the file directory, type 'cmd' (or powershell) and type:

 ```
-php spark migrate (to create all db tables automatically)
+php spark migrate (to automatically create all database tables in phpMyAdmin)
 php spark db:seed AdminSeeder (add admin login data to database)

-php spark migrate:rollback (if you want to drop all tables)
+php spark migrate:rollback (if you want to drop all created database tables)
 ```

 To go to the webpage, type in your browser address bar :